PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:55:58
+Last updated: 2024-04-02 18:56:31
-Random Quote: Remember that the most valuable antiques are dear old friends. - H. Jackson Brown Jr.
+Random Quote: Friendship is always a sweet responsibility, never an opportunity. - Kahlil Gibran